-Any foreign national seeking to work in Malta requires a work permit/an employment license before working in Malta.
+Any foreign Third Country National (TCN) seeking to work in Malta requires a work permit (Single Permit) or an employment license before working in Malta.
 Fairwinds Management Limited will assist you in every stage of your relocation process, from the filling in of the required documents, up to finding the right accommodation for you before you start your new job.

-Once that you have your employment contract at hand, we can help you apply for your work permit/employment license, a sample copy of it can be found here.
+Once that you have your employment contract at hand, we can help you apply for your work permit/employment license.
 As soon as this application will be processed and confirmed, the next step would be to apply for a travel visa from the nearest Embassy or Consulate for Malta in your home country.
 If this visa will not be granted, our professional and experienced team at Fairwinds Management will handle all the necessary paperwork in Malta to make sure that another embassy close to your hometown will proceed with the issuing of your visa.

 Once that you have successfully relocated to Malta, we will also help you apply for your new Maltese residency card.
 Such Maltese residence card allows anyone to have access to travel to all Schengen countries, making Malta your gateway to Europe, with the possibility to relocate to other countries such as Germany, Italy, France or even Scandinavian countries.